jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "Thank you, Mrs. Liu," Ethan said.

 "Mom," I corrected.
-"You're reading his potential life-altering contract in our kitchen.
+"You're reading his potential life-altering contract in our kitchen at 7 AM on a Saturday.
 We're past formalities."

 "How much of it have you gotten through?"
 Mom asked.

 "About fifteen pages.
 There are three hundred and forty."

 She winced.
-"You're going to need more coffee."
+"You're definitely gonna need more coffee."

 We read for another hour.
 Dad joined us eventually, offered his perspective on the legal language.
 Mom pointed out clauses about injury protection and contract termination.
 By the time Caroline knocked on the door at 10:47, we'd made it through the financial sections and into the behavioral requirements.

 Caroline looked smaller than I remembered—dressed in jeans and a sweater, hair pulled back, no makeup.
 She looked like she'd cried recently and might cry again soon.
+There was something raw about her, like a layer of polish had been stripped away.

 Ethan stood up so fast his chair nearly tipped over.
 "Mom."